Calabrese Associates, P.C.

 • Paying yourself a competitive salary for your position in the company so your spouse cannot claim that you are hiding your income by investing it in your business

-You need to maintain clear records of your business’s revenues and transactions to prove that you have kept it separate from your marriage.
+You need to maintain clear records of your business’s revenue and transactions to prove that you have kept it separate from your marriage.

 Your spouse is likely to fight for a share of your business and its value during your divorce, even if you have a prenuptial or postnuptial agreement.
-A DuPage County divorce attorney at Calabrese Associates, P.C., is prepared to protect your business when negotiating your divorce agreement.
+The DuPage County, IL family law attorneys at Calabrese Associates, P.C. are prepared to protect your business when negotiating your divorce agreement.
 To schedule a consultation, call 630-393-3111.

 Share this post: